Categories: Fashion

 Minimalist Marilyn Vegan Silk Cargo Pants are made from 100% viscose from a fabric mill that is a certified Sustainable Textile Production company $495

-I think of every individual component as an ingredient–no different from reading aon certified organic food.
+I think of every individual component as an ingredient–no different from reading a label on certified organic food.
 Each product page on our site features a drop-down with “our ingredients” where our customers can learn about the content, origin and certification of our materials.
 I use innovative fabrics made from organic and/or recycled content, and single- fiber materials whenever possible, to ensure the highest potential for recyclability.
 I uphold the same standards for trim as I do for the core materials.

 I keep the design process sustainable.
 I recently partnered with Fabscrap in NYC to recycle our fabric swatches, leftover sample yardage and prototypes.
 The mills in which the fabrics are produced are certified to reduce environmental impact.
 I also choose to produce locally in NYC, to support local factories and garment district jobs mainly held by women.